This is a guest post by Hannah Stevens who is the content and social media manager for Meadow Hill Conservatories.

 An open porch is the perfect area in which to display an array of your favourite plants.
 You could have climbing plants, such as ivy or clematis, growing up the pillars of your porch.
 Or perhaps a couple of hanging baskets or a selection of different types of plant potted in interesting and unusual containers to let your personality shine through.

 If your home has a large open porch at the front it can be nice to sit there on a summer’s evening and watch the world go by.
 You should aim to keep the seating in line with the overall style of your house and porch, and opt for chairs and sofas that are designed for use outdoors.
+If it’s wooden seating that you are looking for the Charming Bench company has some fantastic benches in a variety of colours and finishes that would compliment any open porch.
 It’s also a good idea to use furniture covers to protect them from the elements when not in use.

 Rustic-style lanterns containing tealight candles can be placed on a table, lining the path up to your front door, or hanging from the porch ceiling to create a welcoming atmosphere.
 Rather than using actual candles, you could use long-lasting LED tealights to create the same effect without posing a fire hazard.

 Having a large front porch often means spending evenings sitting with friends and family, enjoying a drink together or playing board games, so keeping warm is an important factor, and one that you can do stylishly.
 An outdoor heating lamp, either freestanding or mounted to the wall, can provide warmth; or why not use a rustic-style fire pit or log burner?

 If you have furniture on your porch such as chairs and a small table, the addition of soft furnishings can help to make it feel more homely and inviting.
 Things like cushions and blankets add colour and texture, as well as ensuring you are comfortable and warm.
 A vintage trunk used as a coffee table can be used to store the blankets etc when not in use.